Insulating Your Attic and Foundation: A Strategy That Pays Off!

 Other Tips and Tricks to Reduce Your Energy Consumption

-Once your attic and foundation are kept warm, you might consider these small tips to help you consume even less energy in your home:
+Once your attic and foundations are kept warm, you might consider these small tips to help you consume even less energy in your home:

 - With a tissue, check for air leaks around windows and doors.
 If the tissue moves, it means that air is coming in or going out.
 Caulk windows and doors.